Appearance

 docker compose build

-8. Run Database Migrations
+docker compose up8.
+Run Database Migrations

 You can use the provided script: